A non chemical all natural dog flea treatment

 Natural Dog Flea Treatment Spray:

-Your natural dog flea treatment is complete! 🙂 Now you need to get rid of the fleas in your home and in your yard to make sure that the fleas stay away from your dog and your family.
+Now you need to get rid of the fleas in your home and your yard to make sure that the fleas stay away from your dog and your family.
 You will need to break the flea life cycle throughout your home.
 The adult fleas that you just killed on your dog are only 5% of the flea population that you have in your home!
-The other stages, egg, larvae and pupa stages are hiding in your carpets, furniture and yard.
+The other stages, egg, larva and pupa stages are hiding in your carpets, furniture and yard.

 You can find all natural flea treatments to use for inside and outside of your home at:

 Get Rid of Fleas Naturally and Kill Fleas Naturally

 Please share any natural dog flea treatments you may have and let us know how they’ve worked for your dogs! 🙂

 Hi there!
 We recently found 4 fleas each on our small dogs within the past 3 weeks.
 Since then they’ve gotten a bath basically every week and we’ve been vacuuming religiously.
 Until further research I didn’t realize I should be spraying my entire house with the Wondercide!
 So I went back, sprayed up the pups making sure to split their fur to reach their skin and sprayed up everything… Floors, furniture, bed, bedding, laundry bag, literally everything.
 Unfortunately my little 5lb pup HATES the smell of the lemongrass wondercide and rubs her face all over the treated blankets.
 I feel bad but I feel like we have no choice… I continue to vacuum everyday, spray our home and pups with Wondercide now weekly.
 I haven’t seen any flea dirt on my pups a couple days, but 2 fell off dead when I was spraying them.
 Is there anything else I can do to make sure they go away?
 I feel crazy and it’s driving me crazy!!!!!
 Pls help… 🙁